CompuGenius-Programs/SmartDevicesIssurBemelacha/README.md

     }
   ],
   "light_times": {
-    "erev": 60, // How long before sunset on Erev Shabbos/Yom Tov the lights should turn on "motzei": 60 // How long after nightfall on Motzei Shabbos/Yom Tov the lights should turn off },
+    "erev": 60, // How long before Plag Hamincha on Erev Shabbos/Yom Tov the lights should turn on "motzei": 60 // How long after Tzais on Motzei Shabbos/Yom Tov the lights should turn off },
   "sleep_time": 30, // How often the script should check the time "testing": false // If the script should run in testing mode (bypasses Shabbos/Yom Tov checks)